StreamTable: An Area Proportional Visualization for Tables with Flowing Streams

-\subparagraph{Our Contribution.} We explore StreamTable from a theoretical perspective and consider the following two problems.
+We explore StreamTable from a theoretical perspective and consider the following two problems.

-\subparagraph{Problem 1 (StreamTable with no Split, Minimum Excess Area, and Fixed Row Ordering).} Given an $r\times c$ table $T$, can we compute a StreamTable for $T$ in polynomial time with no split and minimum excess area?
-Note that in this problem, the StreamTable must respect the row ordering of $T$.
+\fbox{ \parbox{.98\columnwidth}{ \textbf{Problem 1 (StreamTable with no Split, Minimum Excess Area, and Fixed Row Ordering).} Given an $r\times c$ table $T$, can we compute a StreamTable for $T$ in polynomial time with no split and minimum excess area?
+Note that in this problem, the StreamTable must respect the row ordering of $T$. }}

+If the row heights are restricted to be integers, then we show the problem to be NP-hard.
+In general, the problem can be modeled leveraging a quadratically-constrained quadratic program, and a solution computed by non-linear programming solver may be iteratively improved by adjusting the row heights.
+However, this only provides a heuristic solution.
 While Problem 1 remains open, if the input additionally specifies a set $\{h_1,\ldots,h_r\}$ of nonzero positive numbers to be chosen as row heights, then we can compute a StreamTable with minimum excess area in $O(rc)$ time.
-We show how to minimize the excess area further by leveraging a quadratically constrained quadratic program, and then iteratively adjusting the row heights.
 Since choosing a fixed row height helps to obtain a fast algorithm and to compare the cell areas more accurately, we examined whether one can leverage the row ordering to further improve the StreamTable aesthetics.

-\subparagraph{Problem 2 (Row-Permutable StreamTable with Uniform Row Heights).} Given a table $T$ and a non-zero positive number $\delta>0$, can we compute a StreamTable in polynomial time by setting $\delta$ as the row height, and minimizing the excess area (or, the number of splits)?
-Note that in this problem, the row ordering can be chosen.
+\fbox{ \parbox{.98\columnwidth}{ \textbf{Problem 2 (Row-Permutable StreamTable with Uniform Row Heights).} Given a table $T$ and a non-zero positive number $\delta>0$, can we compute a StreamTable in polynomial time by setting $\delta$ as the row height, and minimizing the excess area (or, the number of splits)?
+Note that in this problem, the row ordering can be chosen.}}

-We show that Problem 2 is NP-hard.
-In particular, we show that computing a StreamTable with no excess area and minimum number of split is NP-hard and similarly, computing a StreamTable with no split and minimum excess area is NP-hard.
+We show that Problem 2 is NP-hard, i.e., we show that computing a StreamTable with no excess area and minimum number of split is NP-hard and similarly, computing a StreamTable with no split and minimum excess area is NP-hard.